JanNeuendorf/SVC16/specification/specification.typ

 The system itself has no mechanism to know with which expansion (if any) it is being emulated at any given time, so in addition to changing the expansion externally this change would need to be communicated to the program.

+= Miscellaneous
+Further information, examples and a reference emulator can be found at #link("https://github.com/JanNeuendorf/SVC16").
+Everything contained in this project is provided under the _MIT License_.
+Do with it whatever you want.

+One think we would ask is that if you distribute a modified version that is incompatible with the specifications, you make it clear that it has breaking changes.

 = Example Program

 #[